vikash1992/True-caller-app-/README.md

 Below screen available

-# Phone Call Intercepting Sample created by Vikash upto Android API 34(14) suported
+# Phone Call Intercepting Sample upto Android API 34(14) suported
 Android 14 (API level 34)

 ###### This application that demonstrates intercepting when call will come and go this screen will be apper ######